code-423n4/2023-04-ens-findings/data/naman1778-Q.md

 https://github.com/code-423n4/2023-04-ens/blob/main/contracts/dnssec-oracle/SHA1.sol

-## Events is missing indexed fields
+## [N-10] Events is missing indexed fields

 Index event fields make the field more quickly accessible to off-chain.
 Each event should use three indexed fields if there are three or more fields.

+There are 3 instances of this issue in 2 files:

     File: contracts/dnsregistrar/DNSRegistrar.sol